DiseasesHealthintolerance

 Prediabetes: An Overlooked Stage

-Prediabetes is the precursor to type 2 diabetes and often shows mild symptoms that are easy to miss.
-Recognizing it as part of the early signs of diabetes you should know allows for intervention before the condition becomes full-blown diabetes.
+The early symptoms of diabetes are Prediabetes, that are a type 2 diabetes and often shows mild symptoms that are easy to cure.
+Identifying it as part of the early signs of diabetes allows for treatment before the condition becomes worse and results in high blood sugar.

 When to See a Doctor

-If you recognize one or more of the early signs of diabetes you should know, consult a healthcare provider immediately.
+If you recognize any of the above symptoms of diabetes, then consult your doctor or any healthcare provider immediately.
 A simple blood sugar test can reveal a lot about your current health.

 The Early Signs of Diabetes You Should Know